Celebrate Beaujolais with these four top picks

 But the region is about more than just nouveau.

-There are the 10 crus villages, permitted to make only red wine, plus the lesser Beaujolais and Villages appelations (which produce red, white and rosé).
+Next come the lesser AOC Beaujolais and AOC Beaujolais-Villages appelations (which are both allowed to produce red, white and rosé).
 There are a host of styles, textures and tastes offered from the north to the south of the region.

 I have recently tasted a raft of these wines are readily available and drinking perfectly for your first party of the autumn.